doug3230/MyCode/The Card Games Project/readme.txt

 I've learned in a software engineering course to carry out the project more effectively.

+Project Status: On hold.
+I have final exams to take care of.
+Also, if anyone could point me to a good tutorial on branching in Github (something which I should be definitely using here while the project is still in development) that would be fantastic.

 The folders and what is to be in them are as follows:

 Requirements - This will include a requirements analysis of the project.